timruffles/js-class/slides/src/specifying-behaviour.md

 })
 ```

-## 4. When tests fail, you are write code
+## 4. When tests fail, you write code

 ```javascript
 class Widget {